kearnz/autoimpute/README.md

 imp.fit_transform(data)
 ```

 Autoimpute also extends supervised machine learning methods from `scikit-learn` and `statsmodels` to apply them to multiply imputed datasets (using the `MultipleImputer` under the hood).
-Right now, autoimpute supports linear regression.
-Logistic regression and additional supervised methods are currently under development.
+Right now, autoimpute supports linear regression and binary logistic regression.
+Additional supervised methods are currently under development.

 As with Imputers, Autoimpute's analysis methods can be simple or complex:
 ```python